Ananya386260/Chatting-Application-Code/README.md

 # Chatting-Application-Code
 This Project enables multiple users to connect over a network &amp; exchange messages and files instantly.
-It demonstrates the implementation of client-server communication using socket &amp; multithreading. the end
+It demonstrates the implementation of client-server communication using socket &amp; multithreading.